Protein Overnight Oats

 Ingredients to make protein overnight oats

-• unsweetened almond milk – you can use any milk that you have on hand
+• Unsweetened almond milk – you can use any milk that you have on hand.

-• maple syrup – the real stuff.
+• Maple syrup – the real stuff.
 This is the best natural sweetener for oats.

-• vanilla extract
+• Vanilla extract

-• chia seeds
+• Chia seeds

 How to make overnight oats

-Step 2: add the remaining ingredients – protein powder, milk, oats, maple syrup, peanut butter, vanilla extract, and chia seeds.
+Step 2: Add the remaining ingredients – protein powder, milk, oats, maple syrup, peanut butter, vanilla extract, and chia seeds.

 Stir it all up to combine.

-Step 3: If you have a mason jar with lid, this is the best way to store overnight oats.
+Step 3: If you have a jar with lid, this is the best way to store overnight oats.
 Just screw the lid on the jar of oats and refrigerate overnight, or at least 4 hours.

-If you do not have a mason jar, just cover the oats with cling wrap.
+The longer the oats sit, the softer they will be.
+If you do not have a jar with a lid, just cover the oats with cling wrap.

-These protein overnight oats will thicken up a lot in the fridge, and all the flavors will really combine.
+The oats will thicken up a lot in the fridge, and all the flavors will really combine.

 We love making oats for a homemade breakfast that we can prep ahead for busy mornings.